-The program includes three academic semesters (summer, fall, & spring) followed by a summer pre-admissions program.
+The program includes three academic semesters (summer, fall, and spring) followed by a summer pre-admissions program.
 During the academic semesters, participants will enroll in a full-time course of study.
 Three credit hours in the summer and 12 credit hours during the fall and spring semesters is considered full-time.
-Courses are taken on the Edwards/Lawrence campuses and are selected for each student based on their background in order to strengthen their foundation for medical school.
+Courses are taken on the Edwards campus and are selected for each student based on their background in order to strengthen their foundation for medical school.
 In addition, students will participate, as a cohort, in team building, professionalism, time management, test-taking, and cultural competence/sensitivity seminars.

 If you have questions regarding this program, please contact our office at 913-945-6402.You will NOT need to re-interview, nor send additional letters of recommendation or transcripts with the application.
 Applicants will be informed of selection decisions no later than May 9, 2016.